watashiwaisadesu/integrations/README.md

 # Integrations

-This service integrates Instagram, WhatsApp, and Telegram into your application.
+This service integrates **Instagram**, **WhatsApp**, and **Telegram** into your application.

 It simplifies the configuration process by automating repetitive tasks and provides a seamless way to interact with users through these platforms.

-Project Integrations is backend service built with Python, FastAPI, PostgreSQL, SQLAlchemy, Redis and Celery.
+Project Integrations is backend service built with ***Python***, FastAPI, PostgreSQL, SQLAlchemy, Redis and Celery.

 # Before Getting Started